Leaflet: information for the user

 Infusion

-After reconstitution: Reconstituted solutions for infusion must be used immediately.
-The time interval between the start of reconstitution and the end of infusion must not exceed:
+After reconstitution: The reconstituted solutions for infusion should be used immediately.
+The time between the start of reconstitution and the end of the infusion should not exceed:

-From a microbiological point of view, unless the opening/reconstitution/dilution method eliminates the risk of microbiological contamination, the product must be used immediately.
+From a microbiological point of view, unless the method of opening/reconstitution/dilution eliminates the risk of microbiological contamination, the product should be used immediately.

-If not used immediately, the conservation times and usage conditions are the responsibility of the user.
+If not used immediately, the storage times and conditions are the responsibility of the user.

 Do not freeze the reconstituted solution.